Best Online Master’s Degrees in: Organizational Development

 Building a Career

 Organizational development is usually applicable to human resources and training and development positions.
-A training and development manager position usually requires at least a bachelor’s degree, though a master’s degree is usually preferred.
-According to the U.S. Bureau of Labor Statistics the median annual wage of training and development managers in May 2010 was $89,170.
+A training and development manager position usually requires at least a bachelor's degree, though a master's degree is usually preferred.
+According to the U.S. Bureau of Labor Statistics the median annual wage of training and development managers was $89,170.

 Employment for training and development managers is expected to increase by 15% between 2010 and 2020.
-The BLS also reports that the median pay for human resources managers in 2010 was $99,180 per year, and that employment for human resources managers is expected to increase by 13% between 2010 and 2020.
+The BLS also reports that the median pay for human resources managers was $99,180 per year, and that employment for human resources managers is expected to increase by 13% between 2010 and 2020.
 Remember, however, that salaries and employment prospects listed here are not guarantees, but are dependent on a number of factors, including the economy, your level of experience and skill, the region of the country you live in, the size of your employer, and other considerations.